-Koh Nang Yuan is open 7 days a week from 10am to 5pm.
-I recommended spending at least half a day here to enjoy exploring as much of Koh Nang Yuan as you possibly can.
+Koh Nang Yuan is open 7 days a week from 10 am to 5 pm.
+I recommended spending at least half a day here to enjoy exploring as much of the island as you possibly can.

-Make sure to arrange a time with your taxi boat driver for when you want to be picked up again to make the return trip back to Koh Tao.
+Make sure to arrange a time with your taxi boat driver for when you want to be picked up again to make the return trip back to Ko Tao.

-There is a 100 Baht entry fee per person to visit Koh Nang Yuan and you must leave at no later than 5pm unless you are staying at the Nangyuan Island Dive Resort.
+There is a 100 Baht entry fee per person to visit, and you must leave no later than 5 pm unless you are staying at the Nangyuan Island Dive Resort.

-Also, plastic water bottles and the flying of drones are prohibited on Nang Yuan Island.
+Also, plastic water bottles and the flying of drones are prohibited on the island.

 WHAT TO EXPECT AT KOH NANG YUAN

-If you would like to experience Koh Nang Yuan Island without the crowds, I recommend booking one or two nights at the Nangyuan Island Dive Resort.
+If you would like to experience the island without the crowds, I recommend booking one or two nights at the Nangyuan Island Dive Resort.
 This way you will have the beaches and viewpoints all to yourself before the gates open to tourists each day.

-There is a restaurant attached to the Dive Resort on Koh Nang Yuan which is the only place to buy food and drinks, however, the prices here are much higher than the average Thai restaurant.
+There is a restaurant attached to the Dive Resort which is the only place to buy food and drinks, however, the prices here are much higher than the average Thai restaurant.

 Full blog post: Koh Nang Yuan Island

-One of the best adventurous things to do in Koh Tao is hiking to the famous Koh Nang Yuan viewpoint that overlooks the entire island.
+One of the best adventurous things to do in the region is hiking to the famous Koh Nang Yuan viewpoint that overlooks the entire island.

-It’s an easy 15-minute hike to the Koh Nang Yuan viewpoint via a concrete path that leads the way through a small forest, up some stairs and then a quick scramble along a couple of large boulders, finally emerging at the viewpoint.
+It’s an easy 15-minute hike to the viewpoint via a concrete path that leads the way through a small forest, up some stairs, and then a quick scramble along a couple of large boulders, finally emerging at the viewpoint.

-Incredible panoramic views await at the top of the Koh Nang Yuan viewpoint, with an aerial perspective overlooking Nang Yuan Island and a glimpse of the beautiful western coastline of Koh Tao.
+Incredible panoramic views await at the top of the viewpoint, with an aerial perspective overlooking Nang Yuan Island and a glimpse of the beautiful western coastline.

-Chalok Bay Koh Tao is a short 10-minute drive from Sairee Beach which has great road access and parking spots are available all along the beach.
+Chalok Bay is a short 10-minute drive from the main beach and one of the top things to do in Koh Tao.
+It has great road access, and parking spots are available all along the beach.

-Chalok Baan Kao is definitely one of the quieter Koh Tao beaches and with the convenience of food and beverage options right there too.
+All in all, it is definitely one of the quieter beaches to visit, and with the convenience of food and beverage options right there too.

 Full blog post: Chalok Baan Kao Beach

-Mango Viewpoint Koh Tao is rated as one of the best Koh Tao viewpoints on the island and a worthy addition to your list of things to do in Koh Tao!
-Mango Viewpoint is a great spot to spend a couple of hours chilling in a hammock, reading a book, playing board games or sipping on a freshly squeezed juice.
+Mango Viewpoint is rated as one of the best viewpoints on the island and a great spot to spend a couple of hours chilling in a hammock, reading a book, playing board games, or sipping on freshly squeezed juice.

-When you arrive at Mango Viewpoint Koh Tao, there is an entrance fee of 100 Baht, which is a higher cost than other Koh Tao viewpoints but the view is definitely worth the money in my opinion!
+When you arrive, there is an entrance fee of 100 Baht, which is a higher cost than other viewpoints but the view is definitely worth the money, in my opinion!

-Incredible panoramic views welcome you upon arrival to Mango Viewpoint Koh Tao and a small restaurant and juice bar resides on the hillside.
+Incredible panoramic views welcome you upon arrival, and a small restaurant with fresh seafood, as well as a juice bar, is on the hillside.

 Full blog post: Mango Viewpoint

-Tanote Bay is one of the more popular things to do in Koh Tao, surrounded by rolling hills and large boulders.
-There is also a rock formation at Tanote Bay beach that is well known as the best rock jumping spot on Koh Tao Island.
+Tanote Bay is surrounded by rolling hills and large boulders.
+There is also a rock formation at Tanote Bay Beach that is well-known as the best rock jumping spot around Koh Tao Island.

-Tanote Bay is the best place to watch the sunrise on Koh Tao Island as this bay faces east over the Gulf Of Thailand.
+Tanote Bay is the best place to watch the sunrise on Ko Tao Island as this bay faces east over the Gulf Of Thailand.

-The weather on Koh Tao was unfortunately very overcast on the day that I visited Tanote Bay but I still had an amazing time exploring this coastline.
+The weather was unfortunately very overcast on the day that I visited Tanote Bay but I still had an amazing time exploring this coastline.

-There are a couple of beachside restaurants and resorts along Tanote Bay beach, the perfect spot to get something to eat and drink without having to leave the beach.
+There are a couple of beachside restaurants and resorts along the beach, the perfect spot to get something to eat and drink without having to leave the oceanside.

-Also, I highly recommend snorkeling in Tanote Bay as it is said to be one of the best Koh Tao snorkeling spots on the island, with a variety of colorful corals and reasonably large fish just a few steps into the water.
+Also, I highly recommend snorkeling in Tanote Bay as it’s said to be one of the best snorkeling spots on the island, with a variety of colorful corals and reasonably large fish just a few steps into the water.

 Sai Daeng Beach is a 15-minute drive from Sairee Beach.
 Sai Daeng Beach can be accessed through the Sai Daeng Resort.

 Park out the front of the resort and then follow the signs pointing the way down the stairs to Sai Daeng Beach.
-There are no parking or entry fees when visiting Sai Daeng Beach.
+There are no parking or entry fees when visiting.